National Air Pollution Control Programme 2030

 Calculations regarding the fulfilment of the emission reduction commitments set in the National Emission Ceilings Directive have been conducted by the Finnish Environment Institute.
 According to these calculations, the commitments will be fulfilled with the measures agreed for the implementation of the energy and climate strategy and the action plan to reduce ammonia emissions from agriculture and with the implementation of the sector-specific emission limit regulations that are already in place and decided upon.
 In addition to this, the additional measures planned for reducing greenhouse gas emissions in the Medium-term Climate Change Policy Plan (KAISU) also enhance the reduction of airborne pollutant emissions.

 - Valto: Action Plan to Reduce Ammonia Emissions from Agriculture in Finland for the years 2021–2027

-- Valto: Government Report on Medium-term Climate Change Policy Plan for 2030 – Towards Climate-Smart Day-to-Day Living
+- Valto: Medium-term Climate Change Policy Plan : Towards a carbon-neutral society

 National objectives and measures